 Last week, I was discussing the challenges of being a single woman in today’s world.
 We talked about what lessons should be taught to daughters and to sons and from that conversation comes this article.
 Below are my primaries, to which you are invited to add yours either in the comments section or in a private email.

-First and absolutely foremost for me would be the Oneness of God.
-Not Jesus, or Moses, or Buddha, or Muhammad, or whomever, but rather God.
-Not Jesus as God, but rather God because to state it is Jesus, means the exclusion of all who are not Christian.
-In his Oneness, exists our own.
-It is the recognition that no one is a sovereign (Hi Arabic Dictators!!), but that we both share, and are a shared humanity, and so none of us sit alone.
+First and absolutely foremost for me would be the Oneness of God, inside of which exists our own.
+It is the recognition that we both share, and are a shared humanity, and so none of us sit alone.
 Rather, each one of us is an integral thread within it, and if I fray, so too will you.

 Ultimately, to hurt another is to hurt ourselves, and to improve the station of another is also to improve that of our own.
 What asshole would argue with this?
 Especially if every day we are working to ensure that our heart is kind and compassionate and still open to vulnerability?